vinitshahdeo/ParkingLot/README.md

 ## Build Script

 `npm run build` will build the executable(console application) inside `bin/` folder which can be opened by double clicking on it.
+Make sure you've already done with `npm install`, if not please install dependencies first.
+Please refer [this](#explained) section for the same.

 > Note: [pkg](https://www.npmjs.com/package/pkg) is used to package the Node.js application into an executable.
 Learn more [here](https://www.npmjs.com/package/pkg).